-Ms. Marvel’s Story Avoids Hero-Worship, Humanizes Her Through the Lens of Community
+Ms. Marvel’s Story Avoids Hero‑Worship, Humanizes Her Through the Lens of Community

 Related on The Swaddle:

 However, nothing pays tribute to the concept of community more than the show’s finale.
 In one scene, Nakia (played by Yasmeen Fletcher) and Zoe (played by Laurel Marsden) join forces against white personnel at the U.S. Department of Damage Control in an unlikely allyship.
 In the next sequence, Zoe appeals to her community of followers on social media to show up for them — and, of course, keeping the spirit of community alive, they do.
-And as the team’s showdown with the authorities near conclusion, the citizens of New Jersey step in to shield Kamala from their attack.
+And as the team’s showdown with the authorities near a conclusion, the citizens of New Jersey step in to shield Kamala from their attack.
 And just like that, in one fell sweep, the show highlights how communities can be empowering — even for literal superheroes.

 A family, too, is a community, and Kamala’s family acted as one.
-Although rather desi, they were not nearly as controlling — or guilt-inducing — as the kind in Kabhi Khushi Kabhie Gham and Baghban.
+Although rather desi, they didn’t constantly cross boundaries under the pretext of love, and were not nearly as controlling — or guilt-inducing — as the kind in Kabhi Khushi Kabhie Gham and Baghban.
 Instead, the show offered a rather beautiful moment depicting a female superhero coming out to her desi parents about her superpowers — with no member throwing a tantrum as a response.
-Simultaneously, though, the show also manages to avoid appropriating — or even downplaying — the momentum reserved for coming out as queer or neurodivergent, by infusing levity into the scene through comedic nonchalance.
+Simultaneously, though, the show also manages to avoid appropriating — or even downplaying — the momentum reserved for coming out as queer, or even neurodivergent, by infusing levity into the scene through comedic nonchalance.

 When we speak of communities outside of one’s biological family, though, our brains often conjure up images of a large group of people.
 The show subverts that, too, through a beautiful exchange between Kamala and Kamran, played by Rish Shah, that goes like this: